Triston Casas Player Props: Red Sox vs. Brewers

-After hitting .103 with a double and eight walks in his past 10 games, Triston Casas and the Boston Red Sox face the Milwaukee Brewers (who will start Freddy Peralta) at 8:10 PM ET on Friday.
+On Saturday, Triston Casas (coming off going 0-for-3) and the Boston Red Sox face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Twins.
+In his last game he had a hitless showing (0-for-3) against the Brewers.

 Triston Casas Game Info & Props vs. the Brewers